 - ideally manage without using the cards at all.

-- if you have a credit card with a zero balance, think about closing it.
+- if you have several credit cards with a zero balance, think about closing at least one.
 If you are trying to show a mortgage lender that you won’t get into future debt trouble, getting rid of that spare card is a simple way;

-- pay off any CCJs or defaulted debts.
+- you MUST pay off any CCJs or defaulted debts.

 - It’s best not have these at all, but a settled debt looks better than one that isn’t;